youmiyajs/youmiya/README.md

-# Youmiya
+# 🍫 Youmiya

 > ⚠️ Warning: This project is experimental now and still under construction.

 `Youmiya` is a simple dependency injection (DI) library for Typescript with modern features:

 - Supports both decorator style and interface-oriented style
-- Supports lazy (delayed) instantiation
-- Supports async module provider
 - Works without reflect-metadata support (interface-oriented style)
+- Lazy (delayed) instantiation
+- Async module provider
+- Supports hierarchical containers

 And more features are on the way:

 - Handle with circular dependencies
-- Interception like tsyringe
+- Interceptors like tsyringe
 - Injection transform
+- Modular system
+- Idle-time load & instatiation

 ## Getting Started